1888 United States presidential election: Equal Rights Party nomination

 The second Equal Rights Party National Convention assembled in Des Moines, Iowa.
 At the convention, mail-in ballots were counted.
-The delegates cast 310 of their 350 ballots for the following ticket: Belva A. Lockwood for president and Alfred H. Love for vice-president.
+The delegates cast 310 of their 350 ballots for the following ticket: Belva Ann Lockwood for president and Alfred H. Love for vice-president.
 Love declined the nomination, and was replaced with Charles S. Welles of New York.

 Industrial Reform Party nomination

 The Industrial Reform Party National Convention assembled in Grand Army Hall, Washington, DC.
 There were 49 delegates present.
 Albert Redstone won the endorsement of some leaders of the disintegrating Greenback Party.
 He told the Montgomery Advertiser that he hoped to carry several states, including Alabama, New York, North Carolina, Arkansas, Pennsylvania, Illinois, Iowa, and Missouri.

 General election campaign

 Issues

 Tariff reform was the main issue of the election.

 Cleveland set the main issue of the campaign when he proposed a dramatic reduction in tariffs in his annual message to Congress in December 1887.
 Cleveland contended that the tariff was unnecessarily high and that unnecessary taxation was unjust taxation.
 The Republicans responded that the high tariff would protect American industry from foreign competition and guarantee high wages, high profits, and high economic growth.

 The argument between protectionists and free traders over the size of the tariff was an old one, stretching back to the Tariff of 1816.
 In practice, the tariff was practically meaningless on industrial products, since the United States was the low-cost producer in most areas (except woolens), and could not be undersold by the less efficient Europeans.
 Nevertheless, the tariff issue motivated both sides to a remarkable extent.

 Besides the obvious economic dimensions, the tariff argument also possessed an ethnic dimension.
 At the time, the policy of free trade was most strongly promoted by the British Empire, and so any political candidate who ran on free trade instantly was under threat of being labelled pro-British and antagonistic to the Irish-American voting bloc.
 Cleveland neatly neutralized this threat by pursuing punitive action against Canada (which, although autonomous, was still part of the British Empire) in a fishing rights dispute.

 Harrison was well-funded by party activists and mounted an energetic campaign by the standards of the day, giving many speeches from his front porch in Indianapolis that were covered by the newspapers.
 Cleveland adhered to the tradition of presidential candidates not campaigning, and forbade his cabinet from campaigning as well, leaving his 75-year-old vice-presidential candidate Thurman as the spearhead of his campaign.